 A third major goal of all economies is maintaining price stability.
 Price stability occurs when the average of the prices for goods and services either doesn't change or changes very little.
 Rapidly rising prices are troublesome for both individuals and businesses.
 For individuals, rising prices mean people have to pay more for the things they need.
 For businesses, rising prices mean higher costs, and, at least in the short run, businesses might have trouble passing on higher costs to consumers.
 When the overall price level goes up, we have inflation.
-Figure 11 shows the inflation trends in Austria since 1970.
-When the price level goes down (which rarely happens), we have deflation.
+Figure 10 shows the inflation trends in Austria for 2011 to 2021.
+Please note, these published data don't show the huge increase in inflation rate to 10 % and above in 2022.14 When the price level goes down (which rarely happens), we have deflation.
 A deflationary situation can also be damaging to an economy.
 When purchasers believe they can expect lower prices in the future, they may defer making purchases, which has the effect of slowing economic growth (GDP) accompanied by a rise in unemployment.
 Japan experienced a long period of deflation which contributed to economic stagnation in that country from which it is only now beginning to recover.